Degree type(s): Bachelor's; Minor

 - Take part in mentoring and collaborative research activities with full-time faculty with K-12 teaching experience.

-- Get involved in local and regional professional organizations as either a participant or presenter.
+- Get involved in local and regional professional organizations, such as, the North Dakota Council for Early Childhood Education, the North Dakota Education Association, and the Council for Exceptional Children, as either a participant or presenter.

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!